DDChen666/CrewAI_Writing_Agent/README_scrapers.md

 # Scrapers Setup Guide

-This document explains how to configure the Python environment and run the Reddit, Facebook, Threads, and X scrapers used by `scraepr_test1.py`.
+This document explains how to configure the Python environment and run the Reddit scraper used by `scraepr_test1.py`.

+> [!NOTE]
+> As of the last update, only the Reddit scraper in `scrapers/` is operational.
+The Facebook, Threads, and X/Twitter implementations are present in the repository but currently fail at runtime.
+Keep an eye on future updates if you need those adapters.

 > [!IMPORTANT]
 > The X/Twitter workflow is temporarily unavailable in this environment because outbound requests to the supported endpoints are blocked.
 The CLI still exposes the interface for completeness, but executions will raise a network error until connectivity is restored.